gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/06-convert-from-word.md

 Word, though, has its drawbacks:

-* It's hard to contextual formatting.
+* Contextual elements, like code blocks or collapsible sections, are hard or impossible to add.
 * The bells and whistles distract from writing.
 * They're hard to version control.